 - Lookback windows: One or more events may have a different lookback window configured for postbacks.
 Check the settings in the Partner Configuration page.

-- Technical issues: The partner may have not received one or more postbacks due to technical issues on the partner's end.
+- Technical issues: The partner may not have received one or more postbacks due to technical issues on the partner's end.
 To check, see Why is my network partner not receiving postbacks?

 - Duplicate events: The Singular SDK in your app auto-generates an event called __REVENUE__, which is triggered on any in-app purchase.
 In addition, you can also create your own SDK revenue events for different types of in-app purchases.
-When you configure event postbacks, make sure to send postbacks either for __REVENUE__ or for your custom-named revenue event(s) - but not both, otherwise Singular will send two postbacks for each in-app purchase.
+When you configure event postbacks, make sure to send postbacks either for __REVENUE__ or for your custom-named revenue event(s) - but not both.
+Otherwise, Singular will send two postbacks for each in-app purchase.